 It is an autoimmune disease in which the immune system attacks the protective coating around nerve cells.

 Over time, nerve cells become damaged, and as a result, problems with sensation, movement, and coordination can occur.

 However, like other observed diseases, it can also lead to dementia and brain atrophy.

-AIDS: is a disease caused by the HIV virus, which attacks the body’s immune system.
+AIDS: is a disease caused by HIV, which attacks the body’s immune system.

-Although the virus does not attack neurons directly, it damages the connections between them through the proteins and other substances it releases.
+Although the virus does not attack neurons directly, it damages their connections through the proteins and other substances it releases.

 AIDS-associated toxoplasmosis can also damage neurons in the brain.

 Encephalitis: refers to an inflammation of the brain.
 It is most often caused by herpes simplex, but other viruses such as West Nile or Zika can also cause it.